Consumption forecasting displayed on a laptop using BoostUp's dashboard.

 Sales and Finance Alignment

-Accurate usage forecasting requires a tight collaborative feedback loop between sales teams closest to customer demand signals and financial teams responsible for precise revenue projections.
+Accurate consumption forecasting requires a tight collaborative feedback loop between the sales teams, which are closest to customer demand signals, and the financial teams responsible for precise revenue projections.
 Lack of communication and process misalignment between these critical functions leads to distorted forecasts.

 External Variable Impacts